RahnL/DataScience-SMU/WhatToKnow-FirstSemester.md

 - Professor Leonard youtube videos.
 This professor videoed an entire semester of introduction to statistics.
   His videos are good if you need an introduction or refresher.
 However, it's a full semester, so it takes a lot of time.
 - There are other youtube videos on doing statistics.
 Find someone you like, and watch their stuff.
 - If you prefer to sit down with a text book and read it from cover to cover, try http://onlinestatbook.com/.
-This helped me immensely with getting some basic concepts down.
+- Another book is "The Radical Statistician" by J. Higgens Ed.D.
+I wasn't able to find the fully book, but finding pdf's of chapters of it wasn't bad.
+If anyone finds the actual book, let me know so I give proper credit.

 To give a idea of the tests, the midterm took about 12 hours to complete, and was around 3000 words long.
 Other people have said between 7-16 hours, and anywhere from 2000-4000 words written.
 (Yes, this class has a lot of writing.
 You'll write up a complete analysis for problems.)